vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.49/configuration.md

 title: Configuration
 ---

-Vobees has a unique take on configurations.
+Docusaurus has a unique take on configurations.
 We encourage you to congregate information of your site into one place.
 We will guard the fields of this file, and facilitate making this data object accessible across your site.

-Keeping a well-maintained `vobees.config.js` helps you, your collaborators, and your open source contributors be able to focus on documentation while still being able to customize fields.
+Keeping a well-maintained `docusaurus.config.js` helps you, your collaborators, and your open source contributors be able to focus on documentation while still being able to customize fields.

-## What goes into `vobees.config.js`?
+## What goes into `docusaurus.config.js`?

-You should not have to write your `vobees.config.js` from scratch even if you are developing your site.
-All templates come with a `vobees.config.js` at root that includes the necessary data for the initial site.
+You should not have to write your `docusaurus.config.js` from scratch even if you are developing your site.
+All templates come with a `docusaurus.config.js` at root that includes the necessary data for the initial site.

 However, it can be helpful if you have a high-level understanding of how the configurations are designed and implemented.

-The high-level overview of Vobees configuration can be categorized into:
+The high-level overview of Docusaurus configuration can be categorized into:

 - [Site Metadata](#site-metadata)
 - [Deployment Configurations](#deployment-configurations)
 - [Theme, Plugin, and Preset Configurations](#theme-plugin-and-preset-configurations)
 - [Custom Configurations](#custom-configurations)

-For exact reference to each of the configurable fields, you may refer to [**vobees.config.js API reference**](vobees.config.js.md).
+For exact reference to each of the configurable fields, you may refer to [**docusaurus.config.js API reference**](docusaurus.config.js.md).

 ### Site metadata